 Illegal motorcycles and riders can pose a real danger to other road users, pedestrians and be a serious threat to public safety.

-That’s why we want to make you aware of the laws about owning and riding motorcycles so that owners/riders can behave responsibly and people who are affected by motorcycle nuisance know how to report it and what we can do about it.
+We want to make you aware of the laws about owning and riding motorcycles so that owners/riders can behave responsibly and people who are affected by motorcycle nuisance know how to report it and what we can do about it.

 We are working closely with partners to combat the problem and have a number of powers we can use that can lead to seizing nuisance motorcycles and quad bikes.